 Capital projects include the purchase of goods or infrastructure in support of programming and projects that align with the stated mission and mandate of an applicant.

 Through the Sports Equipment stream, the City of Coquitlam strives to increase participation and to support unique sporting opportunities for residents.
-This stream is not intended to subsidize the purchase of regularly used equipment that has reached end-of-life (e.g. replacing worn-out nets, sticks, bats, gloves, balls, uniforms, etc.), but the purchase of additional equipment is eligible.
+This stream is not intended to subsidize the purchase of regularly used equipment that has reached end-of-life (e.g., replacing worn-out nets, sticks, bats, gloves, balls, uniforms, etc.), but the purchase of additional equipment is eligible.
 The City provides no cost and low-cost access to facilities and playing fields to minimize ongoing costs for local sports organizations, and the Sports Equipment stream is not intended to offset operating costs for sports organizations.

 The Sport Hosting stream encourages local sports groups to host competitive tournaments or events that bring in participants from outside of Coquitlam and the Tri-Cities area.
-Annual tournaments held to raise funds that support ongoing club operations, or those that are not sanctioned by a recognized sporting body may not be eligible for Spirit of Coquitlam grant funding.
+Annual tournaments held to raise funds that support ongoing club operations, or those that are not sanctioned by a recognized sporting body are not eligible for Spirit of Coquitlam grant funding.

 The Playground Equipment stream aims to complement the Province of British Columbia’s Playground Equipment Program (PEP) or other similar programs which may be introduced.
-Parent Advisory Councils may apply on behalf of schools that have been identified as a priority for playground replacement or upgrade by School District 43 (SD43) under PEP, but have not been selected for provincial support in the previous five years.
+Parent Advisory Councils may apply on behalf of schools that have been identified as a priority for playground replacement or upgrade by School District 43 (SD43) under PEP but have not been selected for provincial support in the previous five years.